TyMick/tymick.me/_posts/loan-grading-showdown.md

   <p>5 rows × 70 columns</p>
 </div>

-This post was adapted from a Jupyter Notebook, by the way, so if you'd like to follow along in your own notebook, go ahead and fork mine [on Kaggle](https://www.kaggle.com/tywmick/can-i-grade-loans-better-than-lendingclub)!
+This post was adapted from a Jupyter Notebook, by the way, so if you'd like to follow along in your own notebook, go ahead and fork mine [Kaggle](https://www.kaggle.com/tywmick/can-i-grade-loans-better-than-lendingclub "Can I Grade Loans Better Than LendingClub? | Kaggle") or [GitHub](https://github.com/tywmick/loan-risk-neural-network/blob/master/models/loan-grading-showdown.ipynb "loan-risk-neural-network/loan-grading-showdown.ipynb at master · tywmick/loan-risk-neural-network")!

 <h2 id="ground-rules">Ground rules</h2>